 While California is an at-will state, meaning you can be let go for any reason, the issue of being fired while sick isn’t always cut and dry.
-If your employer has a sick leave policy, and you are fired for using your sick leave, you should consult with an attorney to see if that termination was in violation of California law.
+If your employer has a sick leave policy and you are fired for using your sick leave, you should consult with an attorney to see if that termination violated California law.

 Paid Sick Leave in California: What’s the Law?

 In California, most employees are entitled to paid sick leave.
 In accordance with the Healthy Workplaces/Healthy Families Act of 2014, workers are entitled to paid sick leave if they work 30 or more days within a year.
 Employees accrue time off at a rate of 1 hour for every 30 hours you work.
 However, you must have been employed for more than 90 days to use your paid sick leave.

 Certain cities, such as Los Angeles, have their own sick leave policies.
 In L.A., sick leave is provided if you work at least two hours in a particular week.

 Other laws may apply to protect your job if you’ve run out of paid leave and still need to take sick time.

 People who are called “independent contractors” are frequently left out of these policies.
 However, employers often classify people improperly as independent contractors, in violation of California law.
 If you think you have been misclassified as an independent contractor, you should consult an attorney to see what rights you have.